dask/dask-blog/_posts/2019-06-19-python-gpus-status-update.md

-Numba.cuda.jit has been out in the wild for quite a while now.
+Numba.cuda.jit has been out in the wild for years.
 It's accessible, mature, and fun to play with.
 If you have a machine with a GPU in it and some curiosity then we strongly recommend that you try it out.

 ```
 conda install numba